paulreyneveld/THProj8/README.md

+# TH Project 8

-This project was built for the completion of the eighth part of the TH FSJS Tech Degree.
+This project was built to satisfy the requirements of the eighth Treehouse FSJS Tech Degree project.

+This project features a library app that allows a user to add book information to an existing library DB.
+The project was built using Express and Node as well the ORM Sequelize in concert with SQLite.